-Ohio Work Injury Lawyers
+Ohio Work Injury Attorney

 In most cases, a worker who is injured on the job recovers fairly quickly and returns to work.
 In the meantime, however, he or she can often collect workers’ compensation to pay medical bills related to the occupational injury and replace lost wages provided their claim has been allowed.

-But not everyone is able to return to work so easily after a jobsite accident.
+But not everyone is able to return to work so easily after a job site accident.
 Some never return to working for a living.
 Those workers need and deserve assistance that goes beyond a standard workers’ compensation claim.
 Those workers and their families need to explore other options for compensation based on what has happened to their lives.

 In Northeastern Ohio, Heller, Maas, Moro & Magill Co., LPA, helps victims of workplace injuries get benefits they have been promised and that they deserve.
 Our firm has been working with the Ohio workers’ compensation and Social Security Disability systems since 1985.
 We know how to maximize financial assistance an injured worker and his or her family receives.
 We can make the system work for you.

-Workers’ Compensation Benefits for Disabled Workers
+What Workers’ Compensation Benefits are Available for Disabled Workers?

 Workers’ compensation is a state program run in Ohio by the Bureau of Workers’ Compensation (BWC) and the Industrial Commission (IC).
 It provides financial benefits to workers who have been injured badly enough to be forced out of work.
 This includes ongoing benefits for permanently disabled workers.

 Workers’ comp is a no-fault insurance program.
 There are exceptions, but most employees have workers’ compensation coverage as part of their employment, and qualify for benefits on Day One of employment, regardless of how or why they sustain a work-related injury.